On Nash images of Euclidean spaces

 \begin{mthm}[Characterization of Nash images] Let $\Ss\subset\R^n$ be a semialgebraic set of dimension $d$.
-The following assertions are equivalent: \begin{itemize} \item[(i)] $\Ss$ is a Nash image of $\R^d$. \item[(ii)] $\Ss$ is a Nash image of $\R^m$ for some $m\geq d$. \item[(iii)] $\Ss$ is connected by Nash paths. \item[(iv)] $\Ss$ is connected by analytic paths. \item[(v)] $\Ss$ is pure dimensional and there exists a Nash path $\alpha:[0,1]\to\Ss$ that meets all the connected components of the set of regular points of $\Ss$. \item[(vi)] $\Ss$ is pure dimensional and there exists an analytic path $\alpha:[0,1]\to\Ss$ that meets all the connected components of the set of regular points of $\Ss$. \item[(vii)] $\Ss$ is well-welded. \end{itemize} \end{mthm}
+The following assertions are equivalent: \begin{itemize} \item[(i)] $\Ss$ is a Nash image of $\R^d$. \item[(ii)] $\Ss$ is a Nash image of $\R^m$ for some $m\geq d$. \item[(iii)] $\Ss$ is connected by Nash paths. \item[(iv)] $\Ss$ is connected by analytic paths. \item[(v)] $\Ss$ is pure dimensional and there exists a Nash path $\alpha:[0,1]\to\Ss$ whose image meets all the connected components of the set of regular points of $\Ss$. \item[(vi)] $\Ss$ is pure dimensional and there exists an analytic path $\alpha:[0,1]\to\Ss$ whose image meets all the connected components of the set of regular points of $\Ss$. \item[(vii)] $\Ss$ is well-welded. \end{itemize} \end{mthm}

 The implications (i) $\Longrightarrow$ (ii) $\Longrightarrow$ (iii) $\Longrightarrow$ (iv) and (i) $\Longrightarrow$ (ii) $\Longrightarrow$ (v) $\Longrightarrow$ (vi) are straightforward.
+Only the proof of the non-completely trivial implication (ii) $\Longrightarrow$ `$\Ss$ is pure dimensional' requires a comment and it is shown in Corollary \ref{imnm}.
 We will show in Section \ref{s7} that a semialgebraic set $\Ss$ satisfying either condition (iii), (iv), (v) or (vi) is well-welded.
 Finally, we will prove in Section \ref{s8} that (vii) $\Longrightarrow$ (i).
 An important milestone to prove Theorem \ref{main} is the following result, that will be approached in Section \ref{s6}.

 \begin{thm} Let $H\subset\R^n$ be a connected $d$-dimensional Nash manifold with boundary.
 Then $H$ is a Nash image of $\R^d$. \end{thm}

 In Section \ref{s3} we treat separately the $1$-dimensional case and we characterize $1$-dimensional Nash images of Euclidean spaces in terms of their irreducibility.
 The ring ${\mathcal N}(\Ss)$ of Nash functions on a semialgebraic set $\Ss\subset\R^n$ is a noetherian ring \cite[Thm.2.9]{fg3} and we say that $\Ss$ is \em irreducible \em if and only if ${\mathcal N}(\Ss)$ is an integral domain \cite{fg3}.